(The Bikini in the Soup)

 Nodding her head, Brennan remarked, "Yes, I agree.
-It is a manufactured holiday."
+It is a manufactured holiday and quite meaningless."

 Winking at Brennan, Booth turned and walked downstairs to interview the maid.

 Angela decided that she'd had enough with Booth and his secret girlfriend, "I don't think Booth has a girlfriend.
 I think this is all an act."

 Puzzled, Hodgins asked, "Why would he do that?
 It doesn't sound like something he'd do.
 Booth is kind of a straight up kind of guy.
 If he didn't have a girlfriend it seems to me he'd just mope about it and make the rest of our lives miserable.
 That's what he normally does."

 Shaking her head, Angela responded, "I think he realized that Hannah was a mistake, dumped her ass and he's just trying to keep Brennan at arm's length.
 He's protecting himself by pretending that he's taken again. . . .
 I mean come on, when he gets dumped he doesn't find someone new in a matter of days.
 As far as I can tell, it takes him months to find someone new.
 Something is very smelly about his new girlfriend and I'm telling you she's a pretend girlfriend."

 Unsure of her logic, Hodgins protested, "Come on Ange, the guy is happy.
 He smiles all of the time.
 He is not doing what you say he's doing."

 Certain she was right, Angela asked, "Then why haven't we seen this fabulous girlfriend of his?"